KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Floating-point conversion

 Except for discontinuous parts, we can assume the following equations:

 Thus,

 However, in practice, there will be no inconvenience in learning even if we do not specially treat the case of $\fexp(x) = -1023$.
-By combining this with the differentiation of the \ref{eq:gdbl} formula, we obtain
+By combining this with the differentiation of Eq.~\ref{eq:gdbl}, we obtain

+for $\fsig(x)\ne0$.
+Strictly speaking, Eq.~\ref{eq:gdblprime} becomes discontinuous when $\fsig(x)=0$, but we believe this does not cause problems in learning.

 When generating samples, we discard any samples that contain NaN or $\pm\infty$.
-If $\pm\infty$ appears during the calculation, during training, the sample is skipped as if it did not exist, and during testing, the calculation is continued as is (using the unsafe cast value).
-The implementation is set up to display an error if NaN appears during the calculation, but no NaN error has actually occurred.
+If $\pm\infty$ appears during the computation, during training, the sample is skipped as if it did not exist, and during testing, the computation is continued as is (using the unsafe cast value).
+The implementation is set up to display an error if NaN appears during the computation, but no NaN error has actually occurred.